aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/chap9_4.png)

 ### Problems faced in this chapter
--Understanding linking of multiple files.
+1)Understanding linking of multiple files.

 ## Chapter8